begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### NOTES

-If every character in expression is found to be numeric then NUM returns a value of Boolean TRUE.
-If any character in expression is found not to be numeric then a value of Boolean FALSE is returned.
+Not exactly it checks that every character in expression is a numeric – rather if an expression can be considered as a number.

 To execute user code migration from older systems correctly, the NUM function will accept both a null string and the single